-Violence to Minors
+Violence to Minors:

 Panamanian legislation refers to child abuse in Title III of the Family Code.
-Article 500 defines the matter stating that "when it is inferred or placed at risk of suffering damage or harm to their physical or mental health or well-being, due to actions or omissions on the part of their parents, guardians, managers, officials or institutions responsible for their care or attention"
+Article 500 defines the matter stating that "when it is inferred or placed at risk of suffering damage or harm to their physical or mental health or well-being, due to actions or omissions on the part of their parents, guardians, managers, officials or institutions responsible for their care or attention" (Law No. 3 of 1994 that Approves the Family Code, 1994).

-More specifically, according to article 501 of the same Code, the child or adolescent is a victim of abuse when

-(Law N ° 3 of 1994 that Approves the Family Code, 1994):
+More specifically, according to article 501 of the same Code, the child or adolescent is a victim of abuse when (Law N ° 3 of 1994 that Approves the Family Code, 1994):

-- It causes or allows another person to cause, • non-accidentally, physical, mental, or emotional harm, including physical injury caused by corporal punishment. - He is not provided with adequate food, clothing, housing, • education, or health care, having the economic means to do SO. - Others commit or allow others to commit sexual abuse with • the minor or other lewd or indecent acts, even if they do not involve carnal access. - He is exploited or allowed by another to use it for profit, • including begging, the use of photographs, pornographic films or for prostitution, propaganda, or advertising not appropriate for their age, or in a criminal act. - He is employed in work that is prohibited or contrary to • morality or that endangers his life or health; and - He is given negligent treatment and mistreatment that may ٠ affect his physical and mental health.
+1. It causes or allows another person to cause, non-accidentally, physical, mental, or emotional harm, including physical injury caused by corporal punishment.

+2. He is not provided with adequate food, clothing, housing, education, or health care, having the economic means to do so.

+3. Others commit or allow others to commit sexual abuse with the minor or other lewd or indecent acts, even if they do not involve carnal access.

+4. He is exploited or allowed by another to use it for profit, including begging, the use of photographs, pornographic films or for prostitution, propaganda, or advertising not appropriate for their age, or in a criminal act.

+5. He is employed in work that is prohibited or contrary to morality or that endangers his life or health; and

+6. He is given negligent treatment and mistreatment that may affect his physical and mental health.